 - Prepare mentally and physically for experiencing a different culture.
-Before traveling, learning about the history and culture of the host community will be mutually beneficial for your experience.
+Before traveling, learn about the history and culture of the host community.

-- Be prepared to experience reverse culture shock and stay involved with the organization and/or others that shared your experience after you return home.
+- Be prepared to experience reverse culture shock once returned, and stay involved with the organization and/or others that shared your experience.

 - Be open to new ideas and new ways of completing tasks.
 Think of the members of the host community as the teacher and you are the student.

 - Treat people from different cultures as individuals, not solely as representatives of a culture as a whole.